 Make use of automation

-Most organizations haven’t yet leveraged automation for predicting and addressing cloud security issues.
+Most organizations haven’t leveraged automation for predicting and addressing cloud technology security issues yet.
 Without automation, however, it is almost impossible to protect your organization from cyberattacks, which become more and more sophisticated.
-Heading into the cloud-only future, companies need to master intelligent automation technologies such as RPA, Big Data, AI, IoT, etc. With the help of them, security teams can optimize their daily tasks, reduce response times to security events, simplify the investigation process, and minimize the damage from attacks.
+Heading into the cloud-only future and looking to combine cloud services and security, companies need to master intelligent automation technologies such as RPA, Big Data, AI, IoT, etc. With the help of them, security teams can optimize their daily tasks, reduce response times to security events, simplify the investigation process, and minimize the damage from attacks.

 Adopt a DevSecOps approach

 The complexity of cloud security configurations arises because security is not integrated throughout the whole development process.
 Today, companies need to make way for DevSecOps which incorporates security practices into every step of the agile development process.
 According to DevSecOps, each member of the development team is responsible for code security.
 Assessing security risks and fixing code is an integral part of the development process.
 By introducing security earlier in the life cycle of application development, it is possible to minimize security risks and increase app stability.
 Gartner predicts that DevSecOps will be embedded into 80% of rapid development teams by 2021.

 To be able to objectively assess the scope of Shadow IT and the risk it poses, first of all, companies need to admit that it does exist.
 The next step they should take is to figure out how fast their cloud portfolio is growing.
 There is a striking difference between the actual number of Shadow IT apps used within the organisation and what the IT and SecOps teams believe employees are using.
 According to the Cloud Security Threat Report, an average organization believes its employees are using 452 cloud apps.
 However, the actual number of Shadow IT apps in use per organization is nearly 1,807.
 Due to the lack of visibility into SaaS and IaaS, security teams can’t secure what they are not aware of.